 As a woman gets older, her breasts naturally develop cysts.
-These are usually simple cysts and not associated with cancer.
+These are usually simple cysts and not associated with breast cancer.
 They can be clearly seen on ultrasound.

 How can you diagnose a cyst?

 - Clinical assessment: the lump usually has sharp borders and is firm.
 It is freely mobile over the overlying muscle and under the skin.
 Cysts may become large but can usually be felt once they are 2 cm in size.

 - Imaging: A cyst shows up as a clear circle on the mammogram.
 If there are multiple cysts, there may be some areas of calcification on the mammogram.
 These may cause confusion with pre-cancerous changes and should be removed if that is the problem.